Radio Emission and Electric Gaps in Pulsar Magnetospheres: Introduction

-\sec{Introduction} Pulsars are rotating magnetized neutron stars which produce powerful beams of coherent radio emission.
+Pulsars are rotating magnetized neutron stars which produce powerful beams of coherent radio emission.
 Despite an abundance of observational data, the mechanism generating radio waves in pulsar magnetospheres has remained elusive for more than fifty years.
 Pulsar magnetospheres are filled with highly magnetized collisionless electron-positron ($e^{\pm}$) plasma which is produced in electric gaps --- regions with voltage along magnetic field lines.
 Electric discharge in the gaps may be responsible for pulsar radio emission, and the only reliable way to solve this nonlinear problem is with a self-consistent numerical simulation.

 In the last decade there has been a significant computational effort to model the magnetosphere structure and multi-wavelength emission from first-principles using the particle-in-cell (PIC) technique \citep{chen_electrodynamics_2014,philippov_ab-initio_2015,philippov_ab-initio_2018}.
-Global simulations unanimously display powerful gamma-ray emission from the outer magnetosphere \cite{gruzinov_2013,philippov_ab-initio_2018}, but radio waves were not observed.
-Recently \cite{philippov_origin_2020} showed that radio waves can be generated directly by the time-dependent $e^{\pm}$ discharge above the polar-cap using local PIC simulations of the gap in cartesian geometry --- it required high voltage and resolution which were not achieved in global simulations.
+Global simulations unanimously display powerful gamma-ray emission from the outer magnetosphere \citep{ gruzinov_2013, chen_electrodynamics_2014, philippov_ab-initio_2018}, but radio waves were not observed.
+Recently \cite{philippov_origin_2020} showed that radio waves can be generated directly by the $e^{\pm}$ discharge above the polar-cap.
+The authors used local PIC simulations of the gap in Cartesian geometry --- it required high voltage and resolution which were not achieved in global simulations.

 In this Letter we present a global kinetic plasma simulation of an axisymmetric magnetosphere.
-Our numerical experiment achieves voltage and spatial resolution sufficient to reveal new features, including locations of electric gaps where $e^{\pm}$ lightning ignites and produces coherent radio waves.
-We observe streaming instabilities in the magnetosphere for the first time. \\
+Our numerical experiment achieves voltage and spatial resolution sufficient to reveal new features, including locations of electric gaps where $e^{\pm}$ discharge ignites and produces coherent radio waves.
+We observe beam instabilities in the magnetosphere for the first time.